FisaGamer/docs/docs/themes.md

 ### The views

-The views are the heart of your theme, they are the HTML content files of your theme for the different parts of the website.
+The views are the heart of a theme, they are the HTML content files of a theme for the different parts of the website.

 Azuriom using [Laravel](https://laravel.com/), views can be made using the of template Blade.
 If you don't master Blade it is highly recommended to read [his documentation](https://laravel.com/docs/6.x/blade), especially since it is quite short.